smatechnologies/ibm-i-agent-docs/docs/dynamic-variables/old-method.md

 from the DB2 database.
 The first example shows how to configure the parameters required by the database file reading utility program, DYNVARSQLR.
-This model is used to get one field value from any file in any DB2 library, using an SQL \"WHERE\" clause to specify the record selection criteria.
+This model is used to get one field value from any file in any DB2 library, using an SQL "WHERE" clause to specify the record selection criteria.
 The second example shows how to use the CL program itself for the simpler operation of fetching data from a DB2 data area.
 Both examples also illustrate how to extract a sub-string (a limited